-Dun Dun
+Dun Dun.

 Sound familiar?
 Chances are you have watched at least one crime show or movie.
 Perhaps your love for Law & Order, CSI, or a similar show is what led you to take this course.
 Most people seem to have an interest in the criminal system and how science is used to bring justice for the victims.
-The goal of this course is to take that natural curiosity and delve into each major let's take a look at the history of forensic science and the law.
+The goal of this course is to take that natural curiosity and delve into each major type of forensic evidence to explore exactly how that evidence is analyzed and used in court.
+But first, let's take a look at the history of forensic science and the law.